Use this handy glossary of terms we frequently use at Stark Bro's to identify and describe our products.

 Trees in bottomless pots that allow some roots to be air pruned, so that a dense mass of productive, feeder roots can grow within the pot to make transplanting easier.
 Mature sizes vary.
 When shipped, they are about 1-2' tall.

-Top-grade, potted trees chosen to give you a head start on growing.
+This season's top-grade, potted trees chosen to give you a head start on growing.
 When shipped to you, they are about 3-4' tall.

 Grafting is the process of taking cuttings from a single "parent" tree known for its fruit taste, size, bloom period and ripening time, and joining it with the root system and trunk base (rootstock) of another tree also known for its desirable qualities.
 This process has been used for thousands of years to produce fruit that is consistent in flavor, shape and size.
 Most of our trees are grafted, creating this kind of consistency and allowing us to produce different mature tree sizes.
 While seed-grown fruit trees might give you unpredictable variations or a lack of results, grafted trees will give you the fruit you want and the tree size you expect.